kaaengine/kaa/docs/tutorial/part09.rst

             if self.input.keyboard.is_pressed(Keycode.end):
                 self.camera.rotation_degrees -= 0.03 * dt

-Run the game and see how you can control the camera in the gameplay scene.
+Run the game and see how you can control the camera in the gameplay scene using arrow keys, page up/down and home/end keys.

 Have you noticed?
-When you transform the camera and then shoot your guns, the bullets don't fly where they should...
+When you transform the camera (especially when you rotate it) and then shoot your guns, the bullets don't fly where they should...
 If the mouse pointer is in the (0,0) position i.e. top-left of the screen, the bullets don't fly to that exact place but to the top-left corner **of the projected image of the scene**.
 It's not a bug, it's a feature!
 Point (0,0) of the scene always is a (0,0) regardless of transformations applied to the camera!

 In other words, if we apply a transformation to the camera we also need to apply the same transformation to the :code:`get_mouse_position()` function!
 That's where camera's :code:`unproject_position(position_vector)` function can help.

 Let's modify the code in :code:`PlayerController` where :code:`get_mouse_position()` is used.